 - Entity that funds the research, if it corresponds.

-Authors must also make a list of keywords (at least three and a maximum of five).
+Authors must also make a list of keywords (at least three).
 Those articles written in Spanish should include the abstract in Spanish and English.
 Those written in English, may only include the abstract in that language, if approved for publication, the editors will write the abstract in Spanish.

 6. In theory, it is not necessary that the work is divided into sections, but if the author so decides, they should be numbered consecutively and using Arabic numeration (1,2,3,4 …).
 Point 1 will always correspond to the introduction section.

-7. Tables, charts and images (if applicable) must be presented in black and white, with title, source cited in APA standards and continuous numbering system.
+7. Tables, charts and images (if applicable) must be presented with title, source cited in APA standards and continuous numbering system.